Olex2/Olex2Manual/CifImagesAndReports/finalising_a_structure.md

 - Under Work | Solve | Chemical Composition simply enter the formula.

 ## Refinement Data Plots
-We’ve covered reflection data plots before.
-Here are the remaining plots that are only relevant once you’ve got a model.
+We've covered reflection data plots before.
+Here are the remaining plots that are only relevant once you've got a model.
 These are currently (wrongly) located under Info | Reflection Statistics:
 <<<<<<< HEAD

 ### Fo–Fc